-- How can you use your personal stress plan? - Refer to the "When to Turn for Help" section at the bottom of the plan.
-How might you know when it is time to ask an adult for extra support? - How can you help a friend or a peer who might be experiencing these symptoms?
+- Sometimes stressors are out of our control.
+What are some stressors that are out of our control?
+What are some ways to manage emotions for these types of stressors? - How can you tell when you are starting to feel sad, mad, stressed, anxious or other strong emotions? - How can you use your personal stress plan? - Refer to the "When to Turn for Help" section at the bottom of the plan.
+How might you know when it is time to ask an adult for extra support? - How can you help a friend or a peer who is experiencing some of these symptoms?